Brian May: Early life

 Brian Harold May was born on 19 July 1947 at Gloucester House Nursing Home in Hampton Hill, near Twickenham, Middlesex.
 He is the only child of Ruth Irving (née Fletcher) and Harold May, who worked as a draughtsman at the Ministry of Aviation.
 His mother, who was Scottish, married his father, who was English, at Moulin in Perthshire, Scotland, in 1946.
 May attended the local Hanworth Road state primary school, and at the age of 11 won a scholarship to Hampton Grammar School, then a voluntary aided school.
 During this time, he formed his first band, named 1984 after George Orwell's novel Nineteen Eighty-Four, with vocalist and bassist Tim Staffell.

 At Hampton Grammar School, May attained ten GCE Ordinary Levels and three GCE Advanced Levels in physics, mathematics, and applied mathematics.
 He studied mathematics and physics at Imperial College London, graduating in 1968 with a BSc degree in physics with honours.
-Following his graduation, May received a personal invitation from Sir Bernard Lovell to work at the Jodrell Bank Observatory while continuing to prepare his doctorate.
-He declined, choosing instead to remain at Imperial College to avoid breaking from Smile, the London-based band he was in at the time.
+After his graduation, May was invited by Sir Bernard Lovell to work at the Jodrell Bank Observatory while continuing to prepare his doctorate.
+He declined, choosing instead to remain at Imperial College to avoid leaving Smile, his London-based band.

 In 2007, May earned a PhD degree in astrophysics from Imperial College London for work started in 1971.

 Musical career

 1968–1970: Smile

 May formed the band Smile in 1968.
 The group included Tim Staffell as the lead singer and bassist, and later, drummer Roger Taylor, who also went on to play for Queen.
-The band lasted for only two years, from 1968 to 1970, as Staffell departed in 1970, leaving the band with a catalogue of nine songs.
+The band lasted from 1968 to 1970, when Staffell left, leaving the band with a catalogue of nine songs.

 Smile would reunite for several songs on 22 December 1992.
 Taylor's band The Cross were headliners, and he brought May and Staffell on to play "Earth" and "If I Were a Carpenter".
 May also performed several other songs that night.